-11.1.1 Exhaust systems shall be operated whenever cooking equipment is turned on.

-11.1.2 Filter-equipped exhaust systems shall not be operated with filters removed.

-11.1.3 Openings provided for replacing air exhausted through ventilating equipment shall not be restricted by covers, dampers, or any other means that would reduce the operating efficiency of the exhaust system.

-11.1.4 Instructions for manually operating the fireextinguishing system shall be posted conspicuously in the kitchen and shall be reviewed with employees by the management.

-11.1.5 Listed exhaust hoods shall be operated in accordance with the terms of their listings and the manufacturer's instructions.

-11.1.6 Cooking equipment shall not be operated while its fire-extinguishing system or exhaust system is nonoperational or impaired.

-11.1.6.1 Where the fire-extinguishing system or exhaust system is nonoperational or impaired, the systems shall be tagged as noncompliant, and the owner or owner's representative shall be notified in writing of the impairment.

-11.1.7 Secondary filtration and pollution control equipment shall be operated in accordance with the terms of its listing and the manufacturer's recommendations.
+- 11.1.1 Exhaust systems shall be operated whenever cooking equipment is turned on. - 11.1.2 Filter-equipped exhaust systems shall not be operated with filters removed. - 11.1.3 Openings provided for replacing air exhausted through ventilating equipment shall not be restricted by covers, dampers, or any other means that would reduce the operating efficiency of the exhaust system. - 11.1.4 Instructions for manually operating the fire-extinguishing system shall be posted conspicuously in the kitchen and shall be reviewed with employees by the management. - 11.1.5 Listed exhaust hoods shall be operated in accordance with the terms of their listings and the manufacturer's instructions. - 11.1.6 Cooking equipment shall not be operated while its fire-extinguishing system or exhaust system is nonoperational or impaired. - 11.1.6.1 Where the fire-extinguishing system or exhaust system is nonoperational or impaired, the system shall be tagged as noncompliant, the system owner or the owner's representative shall be notified in writing of the impairment, and, where required, the authority having jurisdiction shall be notified. - 11.1.7 Secondary filtration and pollution control equipment shall be operated in accordance with the terms of its listing and the manufacturer's recommendations.

-11.1.8 Inspection and maintenance of "other equipment" as allowed in Section 9.3.1 shall be conducted by properly trained and qualified persons at a frequency determined by the manufacturer's instructions or equipment listing.
+11.1.8 Inspection and maintenance of "other equipment" as allowed in 9.3.1 shall be conducted by properly trained and qualified persons at a frequency determined by the manufacturer's instructions or the equipment listing.